Internal medicine

 • Simultaneous consultation for partners available

-• Rapid diagnosis and treatment for the increasing number of syphilis cases
+• Rapid diagnosis and treatment during the syphilis surge

 Early testing is the best way to protect yourself and your partner.

 STIs are not a shameful disease, but an infection that anyone can contract.
-Early detection and treatment can prevent complications and prevent transmission to loved ones.
+Early detection and treatment can prevent complications and also protect your loved ones from infection.
 If you have any concerning symptoms or anxieties, please feel free to consult us.

 Halu.Clinic